Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

 To formulate our result for the sets in Hilbert spaces, we recall some definitions.
 By a \textit{closed submanifold} of a Hilbert space $E$ we mean a finite-dimensional smooth submanifold which is a closed subset of $E$.
-One can show that a finite-dimensional submanifold $M\subset E$ is closed if and only if it is properly embedded, that is the inclusion $M\hookrightarrow E$ is a proper map.